inet-framework/inet/doc/src/developers-guide/ch-ethernet.rst

 .. graphviz:: figures/EtherMAC_txstates.dot
    :align: center

-Unlike :ned:`EtherMacFullDuplex`, this MAC module processes the incoming packets when their first bit is received.
+Unlike :ned:`EthernetMac`, this MAC module processes the incoming packets when their first bit is received.
 The end of the reception is calculated by the MAC and detected by scheduling a self message.